-The Merck MMR II vaccine (as well as chickenpox, Pentacel and all hepatitis-A vaccines) is produced using human fetal cell lines and is heavily contaminated with human fetal DNA from the production process.
-The levels in our children can reach up to 5 ng / ml after vaccination, depending on the age, weight and volume of the child's blood.
+The Merck MMR II vaccine (as well as chicken pox, Pentacel and all vaccines containing Hepatitis-A) is manufactured using human fetal cell lines and is heavily contaminated with human fetal DNA from the manufacturing process.
+Levels in our children can reach up to 5 ng / mL after vaccination, depending on the child's age, weight and blood volume.
 This level is known to activate the Toll-like receptor 9 which can cause autoimmune attacks.

 To illustrate the autoimmune ability of very small amounts of fetal DNA, consider this: labor is activated by the baby's fetal DNA that builds up in the mother's bloodstream, triggering a massive immune rejection by the baby.